KiFoundation/ki-networks/Testnet/kichain-t-3/README.md

 ```bash
 kid keys migrate kicli/  --keyring-backend os  --home kid
 ```
+You will be asked to enter a valid passphrase for each key in your store one by one until all keys are migrated.

 ## Security
 If you discover a security vulnerability in this project, please report it to security@foundation.ki.
 We will promptly address all security vulnerabilities.